ANCIR/grano/README.md

 What are our domain objects?

+* **Project** - a partitioned section of the other entities with a specific purpose.
 * **Entity** - a thing; such as a person, company or other organisation.
 * **Fragment** - a piece of text; annotated with references to various entities.
 * **Reference** - information stored to connect an entity and a fragment.